yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 # Triangulation

 Homology, however, is just a natural way of defining Euler characteristics on topological spaces.
+Notice that it's not the only one as a "hole-indicator".
+The fundamental group and higher homotopy groups will also help to define "holes" on a manifold.
 This section follows closely [[Nakahara](http://stringworld.ru/files/Nakahara _ M. _ Geometry _ topology _ and _ physics _ 2nd _ ed..pdf)].

 ## Triangulation of Objects